puetzp/pullconf/documentation/src/logging.md

 The server logs from **pullconfd** are pretty straightforward.
 By default systemd redirects `stdout` and `stderr` to `/var/log/pullconfd/pullconfd.log`.

-The `deb` package also comes with a default logrotate configuration that causes logs to be rotated weekly.
+The `deb` package comes with a default logrotate configuration that causes logs to be rotated weekly.

 The server is not very chatty as the most interesting part on the server side are errors.
 Most errors will come from being unable to parse invalid StrictYAML configuration.
 The server will fail on the first error that it encounters while validating the configuration or environment variables.
 So even when there are multiple issues with the configuration, the log will only show the first.